 I can’t say that my weight affected my personality and for years, I simply got on with things.
 But last year, I did begin to notice.
 Clothes I was taking into the changing rooms were getting bigger.
 I no longer felt comfortable in a size 12, nor even a size 14 but suddenly I was in a size 16.
 I saw myself in pictures and wondered why my face looked swollen and not like me.
 Other things began to bother me too.
 I became aware that my friends were so much slimmer than me and that made me self-conscious and uncomfortable - as if I didn’t fit in anymore.

 But it was after Christmas when everyone in my office started new healthy eating regimes that I had my light bulb moment.
 A few people asked me what diet I was starting and when I said I wasn’t, the look of surprise on their faces shocked me.
 No one was rude, but I could tell they thought I’d be first to do something about my weight.

 I went home and got weighed.
 When I saw the figure, I was shocked.
-I joined Weight Watchers straight away.
+I joined WW straight away.
 I had tried it in the past and knew it worked.
-Stephen wanted to lose weight too so he joined online.
+Stephen wanted to lose weight too so he joined Digital.